 \subsubsection{Sen operators}

 Finally, we explain how our work is related with Sen theory.
 Recall that for any semi-linear $C$-representation $V$ of $G_K$, by considering the cyclotomic extension, Sen constructed an endomorphism $\Theta_V$, which is called \emph{Sen operator}, defined over $K$ satisfying certain properties.
+His result was then generalised in several different settings, and we would like to list some relevant results in the following: \begin{itemize} \item In \cite{BC16}, Berger and Colmez dealt with the Galois extensions of $K$ whose Galois group $G$ is a $p$-adic Lie group of arbitrary dimension.
+Using their method, for a modular curve $X$, Pan defined a geometric Sen operator on the ``local analytic'' part of the pro-\'etale structure sheaf $\OX$, and applied it to the Fontaine--Mazur conjecture \cite{Pan}.

-His result was generalised by Berger--Colmez \cite{BC16} to any extension of $K$ whose Galois group is a $p$-adic Lie group of arbitrary dimension and recently by Pan \cite{Pan} to the geometric setting.
-On the other hand, still considering the cyclotomic extension, the method of Sen was also generalised by Shimizu \cite{Shi} and Petrov \cite{Pet} to higher dimensional rigid spaces: for any quasi-compact smooth rigid space $X$ over $K$ and any $G_K$-equivariant vector bundle $\calE$ over $X_{C,\et}$, they constructed an $\calO_{\calX}$-vector bundle over the ringed space $\calX = (X,\calO_{\calX}=\calO_X\otimes_KK_{\cyc})$ together with a Sen operator satisfying certain properties.
-This construction is compatible with that of Sen and is functorial in $\calE$ (see Proposition \ref{Prop-Petrov} for the explicit statement).
+\item Still considering the cyclotomic extension, it was proved by Shimizu \cite{Shi} and Petrov \cite{Pet} that the Sen theory also holds true for the arithmetic families.
+More precisely, for any quasi-compact smooth rigid space $X$ over $K$ and any $G_K$-equivariant vector bundle $\calE$ over $X_{C,\et}$, they constructed an $\calO_{\calX}$-vector bundle over the ringed space $\calX = (X,\calO_{\calX}=\calO_X\otimes_KK_{\cyc})$ together with a Sen operator satisfying certain properties. \end{itemize}